 The athletic fit is really comfortable.
 When backpacking or camping I wear the jacket all evening under my down jacket and I usually sleep with both my down jacket and the proton FL on.

-Versatility for All Kinds of Mountain Activities
+The Proton FL IS Versatile for All Kinds of Mountain Activities

 The Proton FL is categorized as a rock climbing and alpinism layering piece on Arc’teryx website.
 However, I think that classification is underselling its’ versatility in a much wider array of dynamic use.
 This would be my first choice jacket for all things mountain.
 Trail running, hiking, scrambling, climbing, ski touring, and backpacking.